elireisman/whalewatcher/README.md

 ## Contributing
-`whalewatcher` has successfully reduced my annoyance and stress levels setting up a new project with Docker Compose in my dev/CI env, but feels pretty "alpha" still.
+`whalewatcher` has reduced by stress levels when setting up a new project with Docker Compose in my dev/CI env, but feels pretty alpha still.
 PR's welcome!